orbitalquark/textadept/doc/04_WorkingWithFiles.md

 ### Sessions

-By default, Textadept saves its state on exit so it can be restored the next time the editor starts up.
-You can disable this by passing the `-n` or `--nosession` switch to Textadept on startup.
-Sessions can be manually saved and opened via the "File -> Save Session..." and "File -> Load Session..." menus or by using the `-s` and `--session` switches on startup.
+By default, Textadept saves its state when quitting in order to restore it the next time the editor starts up.
+Passing the `-n` or `--nosession` switch to Textadept on startup disables this feature.
+The "File -> Save Session..." and "File -> Load Session..." menus manually save and open sessions while the `-s` and `--session` switches load a session on startup.
 The switches accept the path of a session file or the name of a session in *~/.textadept/*.
 Session files store information such as open buffers, current split views, caret and scroll positions in each buffer, Textadept's window size, and recently opened files.
 Tampering with session files may have unintended consequences.

 ### Snapopen

 A quicker, though slightly more limited alternative to the standard file selection dialog is snapopen.
-It behaves like the buffer browser, but displays a list of files to open, including files in sub-directories.
-You can snapopen the current file's directory with `Ctrl+Alt+Shift+O` (`^⌘⇧O` on Mac OSX | `M-S-O` in curses) or from the "Tools -> Snapopen -> Current Directory" menu.
-Snapopen is pretty limited from the menu, but more versatile in [scripts][]. `Ctrl+U` (`⌘U`
-| `^U`) snaps open *~/.textadept/*.
+It too behaves like the buffer browser, but displays a list of files to open, including files in sub-directories.
+Pressing `Ctrl+Alt+Shift+O` (`^⌘⇧O` on Mac OSX | `M-S-O` in curses) snaps open the current file's directory and `Ctrl+U` (`⌘U` | `^U`) snaps open *~/.textadept/*.
+Snapopen is pretty limited from the "Tools -> Snapopen" menu, but more versatile in [scripts][].

 [scripts]: api/io.html#snapopen